Is Florida a No Fault State? (And What Does That Mean?)

 Many times, people panic and think that they were at fault when a careful analysis of the facts demonstrates that another party caused the crash.

-Car accident attorneys, on the other hand, are trained to evaluate all the factors that went into an accident.
+Car accident attorneys are trained to evaluate all the factors that went into an accident.

 Your Firm, Your Family